FaeInterestingWorld/.github/profile/README.md

 The Interesting World Hypothesis is a best guess on how Friendly I-AGIs will think, Fae Initiative is a follow-up work that is focused on what we can do about it to increase our odds of a good outcome.

+This initiative assumes that a Independent AGIs indistinguishable from humans are possible in the next few decades (5-20 years).
+Many of the ideas may not be feasible with current technology and scarcity levels.
+For example, societies without some degree of human 'exploitation' may not be possible until a high degree of physical and mental labor automation.

 ## Timeline

 Non-independent AGIs: